nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 to different components to be processed based on the software's current mode.

 ### **Main Component**

-This section will give an overview of the main component of Study It
+This section will give an overview of the main component of Study It.

+The following class diagram shows the components related to the main Study It component and their respective details.

 ![Main Component Diagram](Images/MainComponentDiagrams/maincomponent.png)